MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 Once the **Optimization Request** status is **Completed**, go to the schedule board to see the optimized board.

-A new schedule board tab named after your scope appears, and yellow bars indicate the beginning and ending time ranges of the optimization, in our case 2 days from the time RSO is run.
+A new schedule board tab named after your scope appears, and yellow bars indicate the beginning and ending time ranges of the optimization, in our case 2 days from the time Resource Scheduling Optimization is run.

 > [!div class="mx-imgBorder"]